ChronoSynapse/ChronoSynapse/README.md

 ChronoSynapse is a groundbreaking AI framework that combines **Quantum Computing** with **Neural Networks** to offer real-time, adaptive, and predictive systems.
 The core of ChronoSynapse is its **Quantum Neuro-Sync (QNS) Architecture**, which integrates quantum circuits and deep learning to process vast amounts of data with unparalleled speed and accuracy.
 ChronoSynapse offers innovative solutions for industries like **smart cities**, **autonomous vehicles**, **finance**, **healthcare**, and **industrial IoT**.

-## Whitepaper: ChronoSynapse - The Future of AI and Quantum Neuro-Sync Technology
+## ChronoSynapse - The Future of AI and Quantum Neuro-Sync Technology

 ### Abstract
 ChronoSynapse merges quantum computing with neural networks to create a real-time adaptive system capable of solving dynamic, high-dimensional problems with unprecedented speed.
 By integrating **Quantum Neuro-Sync (QNS)** architecture, it enables predictive intelligence, real-time decision-making, and temporal optimization, paving the way for smarter cities, more efficient autonomous systems, and accurate financial predictions.